simons-work/pdf-creator/README.md

 Responsible for reading/writing the input file / pdf output file to disk and has no other logic except to call other classes as described below

 #### Class CommandManager ####
 Responsible for implementing the 'Host/Controller' behaviour in the Command Design pattern.
-Basically manages all the Command objects and also the 'Receiver' telling it when to initialise, or return it's output'.
+Basically manages all the Command objects and also the 'Receiver' object (HtmlDocument) telling it when to initialise, or return it's output'.
 Essentially it's just a loop over the supplied lines of data'

 #### Classes: Command(s) implement ICommand ####
 Basically one of these for each command in the requirements plus a made up one called ContentCommand to handle a line of data.
 As name implies they implement